OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 ### A Closer Look at the Code

+// intro to the onion i2c module

+#### The Onion I2C Module

+// introduce the onion i2c module, written by Onion to facilitate the easy use of the i2c bus
-// introduced onion i2c module, give a brief overview of the functions and point them to the documentation reference (need to include docs.onion.io link)
+// give a brief overview of the functions that we used and point them to the documentation reference (need to include docs.onion.io link, not markdown tag)

+#### Multiple Different objects

+// small blurb about how the main program uses two objects of different classes to accomplish its purpose - make a note that this is an incredibly common programming method/technique

 ### Going Further: Automating the Script